awsdocs/aws-control-tower-guide/doc_source/controltower-walkthrough-delete-scps.md

 # Delete SCPs<a name="controltower-walkthrough-delete-scps"></a>

-AWS Control Tower uses service control policies \(SCPs\) for its guardrails\.
+AWS Control Tower uses service control policies \(SCPs\) for its controls\.
 This procedure walks through how to delete the SCPs specifically related to AWS Control Tower\.

 **To delete AWS Organizations SCPs**